New Zealand minister’s wings clipped for phone call on plane

-WELLINGTON, New Zealand (AP) — New Zealand’s transport minister will no longer oversee aviation safety after he broke the rules by making a phone call while on a plane.
+WELLINGTON, New Zealand (AP) — New Zealand’s transport minister will no longer oversee aviation safety after he violated rules by making a cellphone call on a plane.

-Phil Twyford told reporters Thursday he’d called a staffer May 17 on his flight from Wellington to Auckland.
+Phil Twyford told reporters Thursday he called a staffer on May 17 while on a flight from Wellington to Auckland.
 He said the plane was not airborne, but the doors had been closed in preparation for takeoff.
-Phone calls are banned after the doors are closed.
+Cellphone calls are banned after the doors are closed.

 He said he apologized unreservedly to Prime Minister Jacinda Ardern for his mistake.
-He said she declined his offer to resign but chose to transfer his oversight of the Civil Aviation Authority to another minister.
+She declined his offer to resign but chose to transfer his oversight of the Civil Aviation Authority to another minister, he said.

 Ardern said that if the authority decided to investigate Twyford it would be inappropriate for him to remain in charge.
+Twyford said he had informed the authority about what he had done.

 Most Read Nation & World Stories